 They advocated for the political independence of India.

 Foundation of Indian National Congress (INC) in 1885

 The late nineteenth century witnessed the emergence of many political organisations in British India.

 Indian National Congress (also known as Congress Party) founded in 1885 was the most prominent one.

-Initially, its aim was to create a platform for civic and political dialogue between Indians and the British Raj and thus obtain a greater share in government for educated Indians.
+Initially, its aim was to create a platform for civic and political dialogue between Indians and the British Raj and thus obtain a greater share of government for educated Indians.

-Later, under the leaders like Mahatma Gandhi, Jawarhal Nehru, and Sardar Vallabhai Patel, the Congress party played a central role in organising the mass movements against the British.
+Later, under the leaders like Mahatma Gandhi, Jawarhal Nehru, Subhas Chandra Bose, and Sardar Vallabhai Patel, the Congress party played a central role in organising mass movements against the British.

 Partition of Bengal (1905)